2025 Ranked: Best Sushi in Long Island City

 At Izakaya Noname, I was enchanted by the whimsical atmosphere that perfectly complements their sushi offerings.
 The Nordic-inspired rolls burst with flavor, featuring fresh fish wrapped in delicate rice—each bite a delightful melody.
 Their signature spicy tuna tartare was a harmonious blend of heat and zest that had me returning for more.
 I appreciated the attentive staff who added to the cozy ambiance, making my experience all the more enjoyable.
 If you’re in the area, treat yourself to this hidden gem; it’s sushi bliss waiting to be discovered!

-You might also want to check out the best pasta in NYC.
+You might also want to check out the best restaurants in Long Island City.

 Matsunori Handroll Bar